 Have a Positioning Document

 A positioning document expresses how your product or service fills a need that competitors don’t, so this is a critical piece for a sales development rep to know.
 At MyOutDesk, our positioning document has expressions along these lines:

-- We have helped over five thousand clients grow their businesses.
+- We have helped over 7500 clients grow their businesses.

 - We make sure that every virtual professional you interview is exceptional and MOD-certified because of our thorough vetting process.

-- We have been in this business for twelve years and built an industry around serving medium and small businesses.
+- We have been in this business for 15 years and built an industry around serving medium and small businesses.